1. I have a research project idea. Where do I begin?

 15. I am talking to a company about a research project and now they are talking about contract language.
 I am not sure what to do next.
 Who should I talk to?

-The first step is to contact the Technology Transfer and Commercialization Office (TTCO) at the early stages of communication with industry to determine the commercial expectations of the research.
-The TTCO staff will provide recommendations on the best type of contractual relationship required to meet the needs of both you and the industry partner.
+The first step is to contact the Research Innovation Office (RIO) at the early stages of communication with industry to determine the commercial expectations of the research.
+The RIO staff will provide recommendations on the best type of contractual relationship required to meet the needs of both you and the industry partner.

 16. My industry partner wants to include a royalty rate in the research contract.
 Is this a good idea?

-It is recommended that any commercial licensing language, such as royalties or equity language, not be added to research contracts with industry.
+- It is recommended that any commercial licensing language, such as royalties or equity language, not be added to research contracts with industry.
 At this initial stage the intellectual property has not yet been developed, so it is impossible to ascertain the value of that intellectual property to create a mutually beneficial arrangement.
-We strongly advise that researchers and units involve the Technology Transfer and Commercialization Office (TTCO) at the early stages of communication with industry to determine the commercial expectations of the research.
-Discussions with third parties regarding commercial intellectual property licensing and royalties, should always be done with the participation of the TTCO.
+We strongly advise that researchers and units involve the Research Innovation Office (RIO) at the early stages of communication with industry to determine the commercial expectations of the research.
+Discussions with third parties regarding commercial intellectual property licensing and royalties, should always be done with the participation of the RIO.